Kirtling Tower: History

+Thomas North's likely cousin, George North (diplomat) wrote the manuscript A Brief Discourse of Rebellion and Rebells while at Kirtling Hall.
+It is dedicated to "Sir Roger North" (Roger North, 2nd Baron North), and praises his brother Thomas North.
+The suggestion is that these were relatives.
+The suggestion is also there, that North's poems on Owain Glyndŵr and Jack Cade should be compared to Shakespeare's dramatic treatments of these figures.
+An edition was published in 2018, by Dennis McCarthy and June Schlueter, as "A Brief Discourse of Rebellion and Rebels" by George North: A Newly Uncovered Manuscript Source for William Shakespeare's plays.
+They identify the manuscript as an important source for Shakespeare's plays and note that the manuscript is now in the British Library, is dated to 1576.

 The castle continued to develop, and by the 1660s was the largest country house in Cambridgeshire, centered on a symmetrical two-storeyed south-facing range, with east and west wings providing additional accommodation and facilities.

 The castle went into decline after 1691 and by 1735 the Victoria County History of the castle describes the property as being "in disorder".
 Much of the castle was pulled down in 1748 in order to make the remainder habitable for Lord Elibank, but the property went into decline again after his death in 1762.
 By the 1770s it was unhabitable and most of the castle was pulled down in 1801.
 In the 1830s the gatehouse was turned into a residential property and was renamed Kirtling Tower; an extension was built in 1872 and the house remained in use under a sequence of tenants.

 Today

-The main feature of the castle today is the three-storeyed Tudor gatehouse, which closely resembles the gatehouse at Leez Priory, built by North's friend and fellow lawyer Richard Rich.
+The main feature of the castle today is the three-storeyed Tudor gatehouse, which closely resembles the gatehouse at Leez Priory in Essex, built by North's friend and fellow lawyer Richard Rich.
 Built of brick, it has octagonal turrets and an oriel window of Italian design.
 It is a scheduled monument and a Grade I listed building.